 Our mission is to improve the quality of life for individuals struggling with substance use disorders.
 We accomplish this goal by providing comprehensive evidence-based curricula in our programs.
 Our Board of Directors is made up of dedicated, progressive, and committed professionals.
 With their leadership, the Kern County Hispanic Commission encourages and cultivates a passionate team committed to making a difference for residents of Kern County.

-The Kern County Hispanic Commission on Alcohol and Drug Services aspires to provide superior, culturally sensitive substance abuse services as an integral partner in a comprehensive continuum of care.
-It is the vision of the Commission that services will be delivered within an environment which promotes the dignity, rights and full participation of individuals and other families.
+The Kern County Hispanic Commission on Alcohol and Drug Abuse Services aspires to provide superior, culturally sensitive substance use disorder treatment services as an integral partner in a comprehensive continuum of care.
+We aim to deliver services within an environment which promotes the dignity, rights, and full participation of individuals and their families.

 The following values guide the programs and services provided by Kern County Hispanic Commission on Alcohol and Drug Abuse Services

-- Honesty, integrity and professional ethics on all undertakings
+- Honesty, integrity, and professional ethics in all undertakings

-- Social responsibility and dedication to equality and justice
+- Social responsibility and dedication to equity and justice

 - A commitment to innovation and creativity